Part 4: Deploy a ML use case with inputs and outputs

 A periodic execution rule allows to schedule a pipeline execution at a certain time.
 For example, every Monday at a certain time, every month, every 5 minutes etc.

-We can then create the step and pipeline as we are used to.
+We can then create the pipeline as we are used to.

 train_output = Output(